Ren Rong: Republic of China

 Born in Sichuan in 1917, Ren Rong joined the Communist Youth League of China in 1933 and was transferred to the Chinese Communist Party in 1934.
-During the War of Resistance Against Japanese Aggression, he successively served as the head of the publicity unit of the political office of the Third Regiment of the Police Reserve of the Eighth Route Army Retention Corps, a political instructor of the battalion, and the deputy head and head of the organization section of the First Brigade of the Police Reserve.
+During the Second Sino-Japanese War, he successively served as the head of the publicity unit of the political office of the Third Regiment of the Police Reserve of the Eighth Route Army Retention Corps, a political instructor of the battalion, and the deputy head and head of the organization section of the First Brigade of the Police Reserve.
 Ren Rong was one of the first instructors of the Counter-Japanese Military and Political University.
 In the summer of 1945, the First Brigade of the Police Reserve, to which Ren Rong belonged, was reorganized into the Third Detachment of the Eighth Route Army Guerrillas, and traveled southward from Yan'an to Hunan-Guangdong to create the Wuling Base Area, and soon advanced to the areas of Mianchi, Luoning, and Xin'an in Henan Province.

 During the Second Kuomintang-Communist Civil War, he successively served as political commissar of the 16th Independent Brigade Regiment of the Ji-Re-Liao Military Region, and then participated in the Liao-Shen Battle in 1948.
 Ren Rong's brigade was reorganized into the 23rd division of the 8th column of the Northeast Democratic Allied Army (东北民主联军), and he was still the political commissar of the 68th regiment of the reorganized division.
-During Autumn Offensive of 1947 in Northeast China, the regiment took part in a number of battles.
+During the Autumn Offensive of 1947 in Northeast China, the regiment took part in a number of battles.
 In the battle of Jiuguan Taimen, they directly attacked the enemy division headquarters and captured more than 1,000 people including the Kuomintang's 21st Division Major General Division Commander and Major General Chief of Staff.
 After the battle, Ren Rong was promoted to be the deputy political commissar of the 23rd Division and director of the political department.

 In October 1948, during the decisive phase of the Liao-Shen Campaign, the Kuomintang Army had two divisions that managed to open a route from Shenyang to Yingkou, intending to retreat to Huludao by sea using warships.
 On the morning of October 24, Ren Rong led the 68th Regiment and the Division's Artillery Battalion as part of the division]s third echelon, advancing toward the Huangjiawupeng area near the ferry.
 Upon encountering the enemy, they successfully blocked the Kuomintang Army's withdrawal.